JOURNAL OF RURAL SOCIAL SCIENCES

 capacity on any competing publication during the term of appointment as Editor of Journal of Rural Social Sciences.

-A letter of intent should be submitted as soon as possible.
-The full proposal must be submitted by
+A letter of intent should be submitted as soon as possible, with a full proposal to follow.

 For further information or to submit a letter of intent or proposal,